wolfjazz/fixed-point-math/README.md

 - predefined fixed-point types based on signed and unsigned integer types (8, 16, 32 and 64 bits)
 - user-defined precision and value range (at compile-time)
-- ability to specify the value range via floats (= unscaled values) or scaled integers
+- ability to specify the value range via floats (= unscaled values)
 - ability to change the precision and/or the value range later in code (only at compile-time)
 - implementation of the most-common mathematical operators (+, -, *, /, %, ^, sqr, sqrt, <<, >>)
 - simple, easy-to-debug, on-point formulas without any obscuring scaling corrections